 Appropriate preparation of the project idea is a key factor of its later success.
-That is why, the Programme bodies from the beginning of the Call for proposals will provide electronic tools and will organise a number of different events in all three countries which shall facilitate the generation of Application Form and to support the Beneficiaries in the project ideas development.
+That is why, the Programme bodies from the beginning of the Call for proposals will provide electronic tools and will organise online trainings and consultations which shall facilitate the generation of Application Form and support the Beneficiaries in the project ideas development.